Zamiell/stardew-valley/Min-Max_Guide.md

 - Meet Leah + Pierre inside of Pierre's General Store.
   - You have to go behind the counter to talk to Pierre.
   - You will buy Spring Crops on Spring 5 or 6, so don't buy from Pierre today.
-- Check the garbage can next to the Saloon.
+-It should now be close to 4:00 PM and we can meet everybody else near the Saloon.
+  - At 4:00, Alex finishes his workout and leaves his room.
+We can check their garbage and meet George and Alex inside their house.
+(If you are fast, you might need to wait here for a few minutes.
+If you are slow, you probably killed more weeds in the Forest instead of later on your farm.)
-- Meet Gus and Emily in the Saloon.
+  - At 4:00, Emily arrives at the Saloon.
+We can check their garbage and meet Gus and Emily inside the Saloon.
 (You have to go behind the counter to talk to Gus.)
-- If you left Emily and/or Penny until now, meet Emily after 4:00 in or outside the Saloon and Penny after 4:20 near the Saloon.
-- Check the garbage can next to George's house.
-- Meet George + Alex inside of their house.
-(Alex finishes his workout and leaves his room at 4:00 PM.
-If you are fast, you might need to wait here for a few minutes.
-If you are late, you killed more weeds in the Forest instead of on your farm.)
+  - At 4:20, Penny passes Lewis's fence and Alex leaves his house.
+  - At 4:40, Penny reaches the bench with Maru.
+We can meet them there if we haven't already met them.
 - Go back to the farm.
 (Leave all of the foragable items at the Bus Stop on the ground for now.)
 - Empty your inventory.
 Keep the tools.
 - Clear weeds (and chop trees only if you are short of 50 wood) along the path to the Backwoods.
 Exit to the Backwoods around 6:10 PM.